open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 Target Allocator is an optional component of the OpenTelemetry Collector [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CR).
 The release version matches the operator's most recent release as well.

-In a nutshell, the TA is used to manage Prometheus metrics without actually needing to have Prometheus installed in your Kubernetes cluster.
+In a nutshell, the TA is a mechanism for decoupling the service discovery and metric collection functions of Prometheus such that they can be scaled independently.
+The Collector manages Prometheus metrics without needing to install Prometheus.
+The TA manages the configuration of the Collector's [Prometheus Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.md).

 The TA serves two functions:
 * Even distribution of Prometheus targets among a pool of Collectors